alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 Research is
 about doing something new, which naturally leads to discovering new problems, and it's highly unlikely someone's already made the perfect tool for a problem that didn't exist 3 months ago.
-But this also means that your current research tools will *always* feel janky, and you shouldn't be using that to argue anything about timelines.
+So, your current research tools will *always* feel janky, and you shouldn't be using that to argue anything about timelines.